Code-Institute-Submissions/milestone-project-158/README.md

 There will be a large banner across the home page which I will use to thank users for coming to the site and to direct them to Billy's latest music.
 This will be the main call to action on the site and will make it clear for the user what the site is directing them to do.

 #### Bottom Banner
 There will be a banner across the bottom of the home page to explain what the footer does.
 This removes any ambiguity for the user, which will improve the user experience.
+*change* After consulting with my mentor, this section was removed as we agreed that there actually was no ambiguity as to what the footer meant.

 ### Gallery
 The images for the gallery were a combination of images taken by Billy himself and images taken from Shutterstock, with permission of course.
 This section allows the user to see Billy in different places and to learn more about him.
 The images will be automatically grey and will become colorful when hovered.
 This gallery was based off of a tutorial taught by Fullyworld Web Tutorials and can be found at this link (https://www.youtube.com/watch?app=desktop&v=180p7GLmMyQ).